analytixncs/naviga-analytics-docs/docs/informer/informer-system.md

 ## Setting up Informer Postgres Database as Datasource

+This Datasource will provide you with metadata about the Reports, Datasets and Jobs that you have created within Informer.

+One common use for this data is to track Jobs and if they are successful.
+You can setup a dataset (in a job) to run every day and send you an email when a job fails or hangs.
+[Here is a sample](#job-status-dataset)

 > NOTE: The information below is for **Informer 5.1.2 or greater only**

 Download the following TGZ file to your hard drive: